dwnsingh/Object-Detection-in-Floor-Plan-Images/README.md

 to predict a single image set the image file path in predict_img.py and run it. <br>
 you can prefer to change in option field like model, load values, epochs, etc.

-faster RCNN-
+<b>FASTER RCNN-</b>

-download the frcnn folder from above to train model run command-
+download the frcnn folder from above and set file image directory path.

+to train model run command-

 python train_frcnn.py -o simple -p train.txt